CIS565-Fall-2014/Project4-Rasterizer/README.md

 --------------------

 * Vertex shader
   * Model-view-projection transformation
 * Primitive Assembly with support for triangle VBOs/IBOs
 * **Geometry shader**
   * Maps 1 triangle to 0-4 triangles.
   * **Backface culling** (somewhat more efficient than culling in the rasterization step).
 * Basic scanline rasterization into a fragment buffer
   * Depth-testing
   * Barycentric **interpolation of vertex data**
     * Color: not visible on uncolored model
     * Normals: visible with suzanne.obj model
     * World-space position: used in lighting calculations
+  * Using `atomicMin` to **avoid race conditions in depth testing**
 * Fragment shading
   * Lambert diffuse per-fragment lighting
 * Fragment to framebuffer writing

 (Extras in **bold**.)